Germany and France Interim

 - Readings: (10%)

-Your journal must make five specific references quoting these readings to receive credit.
+Journals must make five specific references quoting the above readings to receive credit.

 - Stained Glass: (70%)

-Design a full-scale cartoon at Augustana and create a one-meter square stained glass panel during our stay at the Derix Studio in Taunusstein, Germany.
-Your will work will be evaluated by the formal elements of art and principles of design.
-We will ship your glass panel back to Augie.
+Design a full-scale cartoon at Augustana and create a one-meter square stained glass panel during our stay at the Derix Glasstudio in Taunusstein, Germany.
+Work will be evaluated by the formal elements of art and principles of design.
+Glass panels will be shipped back to Augustana.

 - Field Journal: (10%)

 Moleskine Athina City Notebook, or a similarly-sized journal.
-No lines is preferable.
+No lines is preferred.

 - Participation: (10%)

 An engaged “presence” (beyond mere attendance), completing all required readings and active participation in all guided visits, studio demonstrations and discussions, both formal and informal.
-100% attendance is required for events described on the itinerary.
+One hundred percent attendance is required for events described on the itinerary.